AindriyaBarua/Spam-Message-Detection/README.md

 # spam-message-detection

 This is my Machine Learning Academic project.
-Implemented Logistic regression, 10 fold cross validation, word embessing "from scratch".
+Implemented Logistic regression, 10 fold cross validation, word embedding "from scratch".

 Also compared the accuracies with the generic pre-built classical machine learning models.